Astro-Photography Without a Telescope - 11

 Above us only sky...

-The 'heavens' above us are real, their splendour is visible to those who look up; but the glory of 'Heaven' is a sad illusion, a forlorn delusion of human minds.
+The glory of the 'heavens' above us are real, their starry splendour is visible to those who look up; but the glory of 'Heaven' is a sad delusion of human minds.

 This is the personal blog site of an atheist astronomer.